-- Time Consuming: It is very overwhelming for the managers to evaluate and manage the performance of hundreds of employees working the organization.
-The process becomes time consuming and not worth it.
+- Time-Consuming: It is very overwhelming for managers to evaluate and manage the performance of hundreds of employees working in the organization.
+The process becomes time-consuming and not worth it.

-- Natural Biases: As managers are responsible for several steps in the performance management system a natural bias from the managers end is expected.
-The natural biases can result in the rater errors.
+- Natural Biases: As managers are responsible for several steps in the performance management system a natural bias from the manager's end is expected.
+The natural biases can result in rater errors.

 Performance management feedback

-Areas to Improve: On timely basis the management and the supervisor provide the information to the employee about the areas in which they can improve their performance.
-It includes tips, ways and coaching for performance improvement.
+Areas to Improve: On a timely basis the management and the supervisor provide information to the employee about the areas in which they can improve their performance.
+It includes tips, ways, and coaching for performance improvement.

 Game Plan for Improving: Motivation and direction is provided through feedback in order to create a game plan to improve performance.

-Achievements and Accomplishments: In performance management system, feedback includes both positive and negative information about employee performance.
-Manager can declare the achievements and accomplishment of the team member in public meetings or on the common communication platform to motivate the performing employee.
+Achievements and Accomplishments: In a performance management system, the feedback includes both positive and negative information about employee performance.
+Managers can declare the achievements and accomplishments of the team member in public meetings or on the common communication platform to motivate the performing employee.
 A one-to-one meeting is suggested to convey the negative feedback to the employee.

-Attitudes and Behaviors: The attitudes and behaviors of the employee are also addressed during the performance management.
-Through performance feedback the managers put forward the favorable behavior expected from the employee to make a team work success.
+Attitudes and Behaviors: The attitudes and behaviors of the employee are also addressed during performance management.
+Through performance feedback, the managers put forward the favorable behavior expected from the employee to make a teamwork success.
 The upbeat attitude of the employees keeps the organization thriving and inspired.

-Goals for Next Year: In the yearly feedback meetings the managers discuss with the employee about the upcoming challenges and work responsibility.
-New goal and objectives are set for the employees for next financial year.
-The standard performance expected for the employee is also conveyed in the performance feedback meeting.
+Goals for Next Year: In the yearly feedback meetings the managers discuss with the employee about the upcoming challenges and work responsibilities.
+New goals and objectives are set for the employees for the next financial year.
+The standard performance expected of the employee is also conveyed in the performance feedback meeting.